dodo295/Speech_Recognition_Commands/README.md

     model_3.add(Dense(N, activation='softmax'))
 These models are saved in the Templates folder as an h5 file.

-   Doaa   |  Training Accuracy | Testing Accuracy
+   Model   |  Training Accuracy | Testing Accuracy
    --------|--------------------|--------------------------------
    Model_1 | 88.8%   | 82.96%
    Model_2   | 92.05% |  83.57%
    Model_3   | 97.76%  |   86.63%